gotson/komga/README.md

 ## Installation

-The easiest way to install Komga is to use Docker.
+The easiest way to install Komga is to use Docker ([instructions on how to use the image](https://hub.docker.com/r/gotson/komga)).
 You can have a look at the sample [`docker-compose.yml`](./doc/docker-compose.yml).

 Alternatively you can run it from the fat `jar` file.
 You can find them in the [releases](https://github.com/gotson/komga/releases) section.